 Campus in Outaouais

 - Since 2020, McGill's Med-P Qualifying Year and the MDCM program are offered on two campuses.
 Both campuses promise a first-class medical education.

-- For Campus Outaouais, the Med-P Qualifying Year is offered at l’Université du Québec en Outaouais (UQO) and the Qualifying Year is a partnership between McGill and l'Université du Québec en Outaouais (UQO) and offered at (UQO).
+- For Campus Outaouais, the Med-P Qualifying Year is offered at l’Université du Québec en Outaouais (UQO) and the Qualifying Year is a partnership between McGill and UQO and offered at UQO's Gatineau campus.
 For the MDCM program, 24 students are part of a smaller, more personalized environment, the Campus is located in new and ultramodern facilities built on the site of the Gatineau Hospital in partnership with the CISSS de l'Outaouais.

 - For Montreal, the Med-P Qualifying Year and the MDCM program are offered at McGill’s downtown Montreal Campus, in a larger, metropolitan setting.

-- Courses are offered in English at the Montreal campus, and in French at the Outaouais campus.
+- All candidates must submit proof of French proficiency for Fall 2023 admission.
+Courses are offered in English at the Montreal campus, and in French at the Outaouais campus.
 For both campuses, clinical placements beginning in the first year of the program are at diverse teaching sites which may be classified as either bilingual or francophone institutions.
 Note that all McGill university students have the right to submit written in-course work in French or English.
-While proof of bilingualism is not a selection criteria for admission to the MDCM program, new students' language proficiency may be assessed before the program starts so they can bring their skills up to speed to ensure they can serve all patients safely while communicating effectively with clinical teams.
+Proof of French proficiency is required for admission to the MDCM and Med-P programs to ensure students can serve all patients safely while communicating effectively with clinical teams.
+Intermediate proficiency is required for the Montreal Campus, and Advanced for Campus Outaouais.
+See Language Proficiency for details of what documents or test scores to submit, and to learn about available tests, including a low-cost option with McGill's School of Continuing Studies.
+Candidates who completed both high school and Cégep in Quebec (in English or in French), or who took the Casper test in French, or who studied at a French post-secondary institution for at least 1 year, do not need to take a test.

 Academic Records & Test Scores